 Instructions

-- When you're ready to bake, preheat your oven to 350°F and line two baking sheets with parchment paper.
+- When you're ready to bake, preheat your oven to 350ยฐF.
+Fill each thumbprint with about ยฝ teaspoon of jam.

 - Bake until the edges are lightly browned, about 14-15 minutes.
 Let the cookies cool on the baking sheet for 5 minutes before moving to a wire rack to cool completely.